 Editor's Note: Photo taken from the establishment's official social account

-Squatters Pub is a local microbrewery that specializes in seasonal beers as well as some classic all year round favourites.
-Opening in 1989 Squatters Pub has been a Salt Lake City favourite as it serves some amazing beers, food and is always home to a good time.
-Squatters became such a phenomenon that they also moved onto selling their homemade beers in bottles and cans throughout the state.
+Wondering about what to do at night in Salt Lake City?
+Head to Squatters Pub, which is a local microbrewery that specializes in seasonal beers as well as some classic all-year-round favorites.
+Opening in 1989, Squatters Pub has been a Salt Lake City favorite as it serves some amazing beers, and food and is always home to a good time.
+Squatters became such a phenomenon that they also moved on to selling their homemade beers in bottles and cans throughout the state.

 Address: 147 Broadway, Salt Lake City, UT 84101, USA